On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Conditions for well-posed variational principle

 where

 This result indicates that the case without the consistency conditions for $\Xi^{\alpha}$s does not reduce the phase space into the physical space.
 In addition, since the first and/or the second condition of the definition for symplectic 2-form $(\ref{symplectic 2-form})$ would be violated, this embedding is not canonical as it is.
 However, we will confirm that this embedding can be canonical as we impose gauge fixing conditions.
 This is a peculiar feature of systems existing of first-class constraints.
 Let us call this sort of embeddings being {\it{"quasi-canonical"}}.
-Notice that if we take the limit of $\epsilon_{\alpha}\rightarrow0$, then $\tilde{\sigma}_{1}(t)$ restores the constraint space in where all the constraints are satisfied; this is another reason why ${\sigma_{1}^{*}}(t)\Xi^{\alpha}$s can not be fixed in ${\sigma_{1}^{*}}(t)$. $\Xi^{\alpha}$s do not restrict the constraint space at all.
-Notice also that $\tilde{\sigma}_{1}(t)$ occupies $r$ integral constants that are indicated by the Frobenius integrability given in the section \ref{Sec03}.
+Notice that if we take the limit of $\epsilon_{\alpha}\rightarrow0$, then $\tilde{\sigma}_{1}(t)$ restores the constraint space wherein all the constraints are satisfied; this is another reason why ${\sigma_{1}^{*}}(t)\Xi^{\alpha}$s cannot be fixed in ${\sigma_{1}^{*}}(t)$. $\Xi^{\alpha}$s do not restrict the constraint space at all.
+Notice also that $\tilde{\sigma}_{1}(t)$ occupies $r$ integral constants that are indicated by the Frobenius integrability given in Sect.~\ref{Sec03}.

 Second, in contrast to the case of quasi-canonical, if the consistency conditions for $\Xi^{\alpha}$s are imposed:

 the phase subspace $T^{*}M|_{\Xi,\Psi}\times \mathbb{R}$ turns to be static.
 These conditions correspond to gauge fixing\cite{SuganoSaitoKimura1986,SuganoKagraokaKimura1992}.
 Therefore, a canonical embedding is given as follows: